Cartel office okays E.ON sale of Open Grid Europe

-DUESSELDORF, Germany Germany's cartel office has approved the 3.2 billion ($4.1 billion) euro sale of E.ON's (EONGn.DE) gas distribution network unit Open Grid Europe to a consortium led by Australian investment bank Macquarie (MQG.AX).
+DUESSELDORF, Germany Germany's cartel office has approved the 3.2 billion euro (2.6 billion pounds) sale of E.ON's (EONGn.DE) gas distribution network unit Open Grid Europe to a consortium led by Australian investment bank Macquarie (MQG.AX).

 The deal, which was announced in May, brings E.ON's tally of divestments to more than 12 billion euros, well on its way toward its goal of selling assets worth 15 billion by the end of 2013 to help offset the impact of Germany's nuclear exit, pay down debt and fund its expansion.